projectacrn/acrn-hypervisor/doc/introduction/index.rst

   non-safety-critical domains coexisting on one SoC using Intel VT-backed isolation.
-* **Adaptable and Flexible**: ACRN has multi-OS support with efficient virtualization for VM OSs including Linux, Android, Zephyr, and Windows, as needed for a variety of application use cases.
+* **Adaptable and Flexible**: ACRN has multi-OS support with efficient virtualization for VM OSs including Linux, Zephyr, and Windows, as needed for a variety of application use cases.
 ACRN scenario configurations support shared, partitioned, and hybrid VM models to support a variety of application use cases.